Flow-IPC/ipc/README.md

   # ...
   ~~~

-Client-side, issue a request, in this case expecting a reply immediately.
-(One can also issue async requests;
-notifications -- no response expected; responses; and so on.)
+App 2 receives the `GetCacheRsp` message and prints the round-trip time (RTT): from just before sending
+`GetCacheReq` to just after accessing some of the file data (e.g. `rsp.getFileParts()[0].getHashToVerify()` to check
+the first hash).
+This RTT is the *IPC-induced latency*: roughly speaking the time (mostly as processor cycles)
+penalty compared to having a monolithic application.

+In the graph, we compare the RTTs (latencies) of two techniques:
+  - The *blue line* shows the latency (RTT) when using "classic" IPC over a Unix-domain stream socket.
+The server
+    `::write()`s the capnp-generated serialization, in order, into the socket FD; the client `::read()`s it out of
+    there.
+  - The *orange line* shows the RTT when using Flow-IPC with zero-copy enabled.

+Observations (tested using server-grade hardware):
+  - With Flow-IPC: the round-trip latency is ~100 microseconds *regardless of the size of the payload*.
+  - Without Flow-IPC: the latency is about 1 *milli*second for a 1-megabyte payload and approaching a *full second*
+    for a 1-gigabyte file.
+    - Also significantly more RAM might be used at points.
+  - For very small messages the two techniques perform similarly: ~100 microseconds.

+The code for this, when using Flow-IPC, is straighforward.
+Here's how it might look on the client side:

   ~~~
-  // Specify that we *do* want zero-copy: using Session = ipc::session::shm::classic::Client_session;
+  // Specify that we *do* want zero-copy behavior, by merely choosing your backing session type. using Session = ipc::session::shm::classic::Client_session;

-  // Open session e.g. near start of program:
+  // Open session e.g. near start of program.
+A session is the communication context between the processes
+  // engaging in IPC.
+(You can create communication channels at will from the `session` object.
+No more naming!)

-  // CLI_APP and SRV_APP are simple structs naming the 2 apps, so we know with whom to engage in IPC.
+  // CLI_APP + SRV_APP are simple structs naming the 2 apps ("us" and "them"), so we know with whom to engage in IPC
+  // and vice versa.
   Session session{ CLI_APP, SRV_APP, ... };
   // Ask for 1 communication *channel* to be immediately available.
   Session::Channels ipc_channels(1);